Rod7678/Rod7678/README.md

 - 👋 Hi, I’m @Rod7678
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning React to improve
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web devlopment
-- 📫 How to reach me ...
+- 📫 How to reach me
 - 😎 I'm always on work

 <!---